networknext/next/README.md

    `docker compose up`

-   You should initially see a lot of output like:
+You will initially see a lot of output like:

 ```console
 backend-redis-1            | 1:C 23 Mar 2023 14:58:22.283 # oO0OoO0OoO0Oo Redis is starting oO0OoO0OoO0Oo